 Ideally, the tool should have the same degree of stabilization at both ends to minimize buckling.

 Vibrations from the bit cause the shaft to move inside the mandrel and compress the spring (compression stroke).
-Some of the drill string vibration force will not be transmitted to the drill string above the tool because some of that force has been stored as energy in the spring, thus reducing the shock sub or impact on the drilling string.
+Some of the drill string vibration force will not be transmitted to the drill string (check also: drill string design) above the tool because some of that force has been stored as energy in the spring, thus reducing the shock sub or impact on the drill string and drill pipe.
 As the shaft moves up (expansion stroke), the oil below the spring support between the shaft and mandrel is forced to flow through a slight restriction to the upper chamber.
-The oil flow generates a high-pressure drop, which is converted to heat, thus dissipating some of the vibration energy into heat.
+The oil flow generates a high-pressure drop, which is converted to heat, thus dissipating some of the lateral and axial vibration energy into heat.